JudahK96/SOC-Analyst-LimaCharlie-Lab/README.md

 |![Screenshot 2025-02-09 222419](https://github.com/user-attachments/assets/99999140-f7ca-4ac1-a720-1146d76d6a9b)|![Screenshot 2025-02-09 223048](https://github.com/user-attachments/assets/5ba25a3e-65b2-49e5-b128-5189639e7540)|![Screenshot 2025-02-09 223757](https://github.com/user-attachments/assets/5250f12b-6547-4b7b-8909-7d30ba50655e)|

 - Checking Processes in LimaCharlie we can see the attackers C2 implant.
 Selecting the "FAIR_ANALOG.exe" we notice that this process doesn't carry a valid signature as it is not signed.
 We are also able to identify the destination IP this process is communicating with.
-- We can also serch the IP under Network and see that "FAIR_ANALOG.exe" is returned in the network list.
+- We can also search the IP under Network and see that "FAIR_ANALOG.exe" is returned in the network list.
-- Under File Stystem we can check the location that the implant is running grab the hash.
+- Under File System we can check the location that the implant is running and grab the hash.

 ## OSINT
 ![Screenshot 2025-02-09 224112](https://github.com/user-attachments/assets/1de2ba44-d8a5-4eed-8d9d-535d8bbad41e)
 - Inspecting the "FAIR_ANALOG.exe" file hash on Echotrail and VirusTotal comes up with zero results.
-  - This doesn't mean that the file is not malicious.
-It's just not common/known their query for the hash of the EXE.
+  - This does not mean that the file is not malicious.
+It's just not common/known in their query for the hash of the EXE.
 Since the payload was created by use it's not likely to appear on any OSINT tools.